dougeby/IntuneDocs/intune/apps-win32-app-management.md

     > [!NOTE]
     > You can configure a Win32 app to be installed in **User** or **System** context. **User** context refers to only a given user. **System** context refers to all users of a Windows 10 device.
+    >
+    > End users are not required to be logged in on the device to install Win32 apps.

 4. When you're finished, select **OK**.